 - George Upton

 Pitzhanger Manor announced Sir John Soane’s arrival as one of the greatest architects of his day.
-The son of a bricklayer, born in 1753, Soane had risen from humble beginnings to make his name designing elegant country houses for the gentry.
-By 1783, aged only 35, he had not only become renowned for his austere, almost minimal, take on neoclassicism, but had been appointed to one of the most prodigious posts in the country – Surveyor of the Bank of England – meaning he was responsible for rebuilding and expanding the bank’s headquarters in London.
+The son of a bricklayer, born in 1753, Soane rose from humble beginnings to make his name designing elegant country houses for the gentry.
+By 1788, aged only 35, he had not only become renowned for his austere, almost minimal take on neoclassicism, but had been appointed to one of the most prodigious posts in the country – Surveyor of the Bank of England – meaning he was responsible for rebuilding and expanding its headquarters in London.

 At Pitzhanger, a village then on the outskirts of the capital, Soane hoped to reflect his status in a country house of his own.
-The building he created over four years from 1800 is modest (at least, in the context of manor houses) but intricately designed, filled with new ideas.
-Having demolished most of the existing 17th-century manor house that was on the site – preserving only one wing built by George Dance the Younger – Soane raised a country villa that stands today as a testament to his singular inventive talent and his mastery of space and light.
+The building he created over four years from 1800 is modest (seen in the context of grand country houses at the time) but intricately designed, filled with new ideas.
+Having demolished most of the existing 17th-century manor that was on the site – preserving only one wing built by George Dance the Younger – Soane created a country villa that stands testament to his singular inventive talent and his mastery of space and light.

 “The interior is a catalogue of typically Soanian spaces.”

 Even at a distance, Pitzhanger Manor is impressive.
-From the road, framed by a brick and flint archway, the building is dramatically foreshortened.
+Seen from the road, framed by a brick-and-flint archway, the building is dramatically foreshortened.
 The oblique approach – now reinstated – was an ingenious way of making the house appear grander and more imposing.
-Face on, the unusual square facade can be read as Soane’s CV, rendered in brick and Portland stone.
+Face on, the unusual square façade can be read as Soane’s CV, rendered in brick and Portland stone.
 Its form, modelled on the Arch of Constantine, is both a souvenir of the formative time Soane spent in Rome on his Grand Tour and a reference to his work at the Bank of England; the sculpted reliefs and caryatids anticipate the architect’s extensive collection of art and antiquities inside.

-The interior is a catalogue of typically Soanian spaces: canopy dome ceilings, inset mirrors and trompe l’oeil paintings of trellises and skies playing with perspective and space; lanterns and generous windows flooding the building with natural light.
+The interior is a catalogue of typically Soaneian spaces: canopy-dome ceilings, inset mirrors and trompe-l’oeil paintings of trellises and skies that play with perspective and space.
+Lanterns and generous windows fill the building with natural light.
 In the double-height hall, the surprising use of yellow glass in the high windows creates a contemplative atmosphere, emphasising the transition between the interior and exterior.
-The conservatory has views out across the landscaped gardens – it is almost modern in its uncompromising simplicity, with a wall of glazing running the length of the entire room.
+The conservatory has views out across the landscaped gardens – almost modern in its uncompromising simplicity, a wall of glazing running the length of the entire room.